 As a result, many journalists turn to Twitter to source information, get first-hand encounters of breaking news or simply just to share news at a faster pace by sharing user-generated content.
-So, when you are putting together your strategy, be sure that the media is a clearly-defined target audience and that you are curating content useful to them.
-Keep in mind:
+So, when you're putting together your strategy, be sure that the media is a clearly-defined target audience and that you are curating content useful to them.
+Keep in mind the following:

 - No social media platform is the same; don’t copy and paste your Facebook post to Twitter and expect it to have the same results.

 - Be truthful, credible and accurate.
 Regardless of platform, social media is always on the record.

 - Exposure is not just about your logo on the news or a mention in an article; influencers are more important than ever before.
 Engage and curate for community, industry and social media influencers.

 As a communications professional, nine times out of ten, a pitch is ghosted or rejected.
 The same can be said for what you tweet, especially as you work to discover why your audience chooses to follow you.
 While not everything you tweet will find its way to a media opportunity or high-profile account, that tenth tweet can create magic.

 Case in point: a recent tweet we scheduled for REMSA, northern Nevada’s emergency medical services provider, reminded residents that, despite the pandemic, it is safe and important to call 9-1-1 if you are experiencing an emergency.
 The tweet was picked up by KTVN, aired during multiple newscasts, was posted online, and had potential to reach about 100,000 people via television and web.